gruntwork-io/docs/_docs-sources/refarch/configuration/index.md

 ## Where and how to configure your Reference Architecture for deployment

-GitHub, and your `infrastructure-live` repository, are the source of truth for your configuration decisions.
-Within your `infrastructure-live` repository, the `reference-architecture-form.yml` file is where all of your specific selections, domain names, AWS account IDs, etc are defined.
+Your Reference Architecture configuration lives in your `infrastructure-live` repository on GitHub.
+Within your `infrastructure-live` repository, the `reference-architecture-form.yml` file defines all of your specific selections, domain names, AWS account IDs, etc.

 Gruntwork deployment tooling reads your `reference-architecture-form.yml` in order to first perform preflight checks to ensure your accounts and selections are valid and ready for deployment.